directus/directus/docs/user-guide/user-management/roles.md

     - **App Access** — Auto-configures minimum permissions required to log in to the App.
     - **Admin Access** — Auto-configures full permissions to project data and Settings.
 Must be toggled off to restore ability to restrict permissions.
-    - **IP Access** — Allow list of IP addresses, IP ranges and CIDR blocks which are allowed for this role.
+    - **IP Access** — Allow list of IP addresses, IP ranges and CIDR blocks for this role.
 To add an entry, type it in and hit `Enter` / `Return` to confirm.
 Leave empty to allow all IP addresses.

       | Type       | Example Value   |
       | ---------- | --------------- |